apache/openwhisk/docs/runtimes-building.md

 ## Reading this document

-For this document, we will assume an environment variable `ACTION_NAME` has been set to the directory name of an action in the runtime repository on which work is being done (i.e. set to `nodejs6Action` while working in `incubator-openwhisk-runtime-nodejs`).
+For this document, we will assume an environment variable `ACTION_KIND` has been set to the directory name of an action in the runtime repository on which work is being done (i.e. set to `nodejs6Action` while working in `incubator-openwhisk-runtime-nodejs`).

 ## Building a single-architecture Docker image locally

-To build a single-architecture image locally on a 64-bit x86 machine, execute
+To build a single-architecture image locally on the local machine, execute

 ```
-./gradlew core:$ACTION_NAME:dockerBuildImage -Pdocker_local_json='{"amd64":null}'
+docker_local_json='{"local":null}' ./gradlew core:$ACTION_KIND:dockerBuildImage
 ```

+(For the curious at heart, the assignment of `docker_local_json` serves to document to the script that the command is to build a single-architecture image on the default docker connection).

-To check on what images will be produced, look in the `settings.json` file in the runtime repository (look for `gradle.ext.dockerBuildProjects =`).
+To check on what Docker images will be produced, look in the `settings.json` file in the runtime repository (look for `gradle.ext.dockerBuildProjects =`).
 The default image prefix is currently 'whisk'.